 We discussed with the dentist how information to deliver safe care and treatment was handled and recorded.
 We looked at dental care records with clinicians to confirm our findings and observed that individual records were written or typed and managed in a way that kept patients safe.
-Dental care records we saw were complete, legible, were kept securely and complied with General Data Protection Regulation requirements.
+We observed that more detail could be provided in dental care records, for example, in relation to risk assessments undertaken and more detail in relation to pocket charting in relation to basic periodontal assessments of level of disease.
+Dental care records we saw were legible, were kept securely and complied with General Data Protection Regulation requirements.